PogoTeams/pogo_teams/README.md

 ![PogoTeamsIcon](https://user-images.githubusercontent.com/41221800/143391296-e61059a4-1e63-4a66-9e1f-fe41a686b769.png)

 # Pogo Teams
-A Pokemon Go resource for the GBL (Go Battle League).
+A Pokémon Go resource for the GBL (Go Battle League).
 Available on iPhone & Android devices.
-All Pokemon data is provided by [**PvPoke.com**](https://pvpoke.com), an outstanding web-based pvp resource.
+All Pokémon data is provided by [**PvPoke.com**](https://pvpoke.com), an outstanding web-based pvp resource.

 ## Features
 - Team Builder and Analysis.